Here For You JH

 The Mountain West region of the United States consistently reports the highest rates of suicide in the country (Pepper, 2017).
 Suicide rates are one of the key indicators of untreated depression.
 Mental health carries a stigma that prevents people from discussing mental health issues and seeking help.

-Our group met with an advocate and practitioner of mental health support in our community.
-With the group’s permission, I did what’s called a graphic capture, which is a process of drawing ideas on a large sheet of paper for everyone to see during the meeting.
-I drew images, arrows, boxes, and wrote keywords to capture the essence of our developing ideas.
-Capturing a group conversation this way makes sure everyone’s ideas are validated, it is easier to follow an evolving trajectory, and feels creative yet organized.
+Throughout the conversation, a method known as graphic capture was used to illustrate ideas on a large sheet of paper for everyone to see during the meeting.
+Images, arrows, boxes, and keywords captured the essence of the conversation and emerging ideas.
+Capturing a group conversation this way makes sure everyone’s ideas are validated and makes it easy to follow a trajectory in a creative yet organized way.

 Visioning the Possibilities

-Our campaign was going to use illustrated faces to display mental health as a human experience we all relate to.
-These would be realistic in style, but not be so realistic like photos that may cast a stigma on actual community members.
+The campaign used illustrated faces to display mental health as a human experience we all relate to.
+Illustrations were realistic in style, but not be so realistic that the images would cast a stigma on actual community members.

-For the window painting, we were going to paint around 45 downtown windows with faces so the entire town would see them.
-I tested windows and paint and how to remove the paint from the windows without scratching them.
-I also tested windows to make sure that heat from the sun wouldn’t crack or blow out the windows if they got too hot.
+For the window painting, we ended up painting 45 large downtown windows with faces so the entire town would see them.
+Windows sourced from ReStore locations were tested with paint and the process of removing paint from the windows without scratching the glass.
+We also tested windows to make sure that heat from the sun wouldn’t crack or blow out the windows if they got too hot.

 Conclusion

 This was a deeply meaningful service design project where leadership capabilities honed in AmeriCorps and Peace Corps were elegantly combined with design abilities.
-It was an affirmation that not all things need to be designed into an app and that projects can be more impactful when they are tangible, created by people, and for people.
+It demonstrates that not projects need to be digital and the impact when projects are guided and created for community members themselves.